-This allows to see if the activity associated to an order block is in accordance with its type, or if the activity is uniform.
+This allows users to see if the activity associated to an order block is in accordance with its type, or if the activity is uniform.
 Users can utilize this to estimate when bulls or bears are potentially exhausted at certain order blocks in the market, as such it can be used to further understand if price is likely to break or respect an order block.

-Internal activity and metrics both requires volume data in order to be displayed.
+Internal activity and metrics both require volume data in order to be displayed.

 Metrics are displayed to the right of an order block near the most recent historical price bar.
 This information represent the accumulated volume within the interval used to construct the order block, and can be useful to determine how significant an order block is, with larger volume indicating a more significant order block.

-The percentage to the right indicates how much the volume of an order block account for the total accumulated volume of all order blocks displayed on the chart of the same category (internal/swing), this allows to quickly determine which order blocks can be more inreresting to look for.
+The percentage to the right indicates how much the volume of an order block account for the total accumulated volume of all Volumetric Order Blocks displayed on the chart, this allows to quickly determine which Volumetric Order Blocks can be more interesting to look for.

-You can change the size of the the metrics from the OB Metrics Size setting within the GENERAL STYLING settings section, available options include: tiny, small, normal (default), and auto.
+You can change the size of the metrics from the OB Metrics Size setting within the GENERAL STYLING settings section, available options include: tiny, small (default), normal, and auto.

-Once price break an order block this order block is said to have been "mitigated", and will automatically disappear.
-Users can determine the condition for an order block to be considered mitigated trough the Mitigation Method setting, available options include:
+Once price break an order block this order block is said to have been “mitigated”, and will automatically disappear.
+Users can determine the condition for an order block to be considered mitigated through the Mitigation Method setting, each method is described below:

-Builtins alerts for order blocks mitigation are available to the users.
+Builtins alerts for Volumetric Order Blocks mitigation are available to the users.

 MTF Order Blocks